Writings of Eusebius

 by Eusebius of Caesarea

 The Proof of the Gospel (Demonstratio Evangelica) is Eusebius’s theological masterwork: a thorough and systematic presentation of Christianity as the fulfillment of both Jewish prophecy and Greek philosophical longing.
 Writing from his position as bishop of Caesarea, Eusebius argues that the life, death, and resurrection of Jesus were not an innovation, but the long-anticipated climax of divine revelation.
+This translation was prepared through an AI-assisted process, combining digital tools with traditional editorial work.

 • On Ecclesiastical Theology: περὶ τῆς ἐκκλησιαστικῆς θεολογίας